UTS-eResearch/data_directory_cataloger/README.md

 immediate subdirectories.

 > The purpose of this script is to manage large amounts of data.
 There might be
-> hundreds or thousands of directories.
-The directories might contain millions of files.
+> hundreds of directories.
+The directories might contain thousands of files.
 > We don't want to unexpectedly find that this script takes hours to run and is
 > consuming lots of I/O bandwidth.
 If you wish to run this script on many
 > subdirectories you can write a bash script to do this.